Yord/shargs/README.md

 </p>
 </summary>

-Shargs provides a DSL for declaring command-line arguments.
+Shargs provides a DSL for declaring command-line options.
 This simple example uses three different shargs type constructors:
 `string`, `number`, and `flag`.
 All type constructors take the same arguments:

 1.  *(required)* An object key used to store the parsed values.
-2.  *(required)* An array of command-line arguments that users may use to define the value.
+2.  *(required)* An array of command-line options that users may use to define the value.
 3.  *(optional)* An object holding optional keys like `desc` and `only`.

 Type constructors are only syntactic sugar.